Nicola Bulley: Inquest opens into death in Lancashire

 The 45-year-old was the focus of a huge missing person search before she was found in the River Wyre, a mile from when she was last seen on 27 January.

-Ms Bulley was identified by dental records, Lancashire Coroner's Court has heard.
+Ms Bulley was identified by dental records, Preston Coroner's Court has heard.

+Her family were informed of the date of the inquest but had chosen not to attend, coroner Dr James Adeley said.

+He said they had done so for "reasons I can quite understand".

-Senior coroner Dr James Adeley said he had contacted surgeon Ian Edwards to ask him to compare dental records obtained by police from the Great Eccleston dental surgery.
+Dr Adeley said he had contacted surgeon Andrew Edwards to ask him to compare dental records obtained by police from the Great Eccleston dental surgery.

 He said the surgeon had examined the body and found restorative work carried out was identical.